georust/rinex/README.md

 ## RINEX record

-The `Rinex` structure comprises the header previously defined, and the `Record` which contains the payload data.
+The `Rinex` structure comprises the header previously defined, and the `Record` which contains the data payload.

-The `Record` is optionnal at the moment and set to _None_ in case of CRINEX Observation Data, as this lib is not able to decompress the file content, therefore unable to fully parse it.
-The header is still parsed though.
+The `Record` is optionnal at the moment and set to _None_ in case of CRINEX Observation Data, as this lib is not able to decompress the file content.
+In that scenario, only the header is gets parsed.
+Until this lib gets enhanced, you need to manually decompress your compressed OBS files prior using this parser, if you want your OBS file to be fully processed.

 The `Record` definition varies with the type of Rinex file, refer to its definition in the API and the specific documentation down below,